-If you are a fan of whisky, you need to head over to the Antoniuskeller in Zell when the owner, Tom, is holding his sixth Single Malt Whisky Tasting event.
+If you are a fan of whisky, you need to head over to the Antoniuskeller in Zell when the landlord, Tom, is holding his seventh Single Malt Whisky Tasting event.
 Continue reading “Single Malt Whisky Tasting in Zell (Mosel)”

 Christmas is not far away now and most of us living in Germany will have already sampled the famous “Glühwein”.
 Known elsewhere as mulled wine, this warming drink is popular at the Christmas markets which start in late November.
 Continue reading “Recipes from the Mosel – Riesling Glühwein”

 Tractors are some of the few items of machinery used during the grape harvest here.
 The steep of the vineyards make mechanisation a challenge, and most things are done manually as they have been since the Romans first introduced grapes to the region.
 Continue reading “Mechanising the Grape Harvest with Tractors”

 Well, the Christmas countdown has now officially started and that means that the Christmas markets are now underway across Germany.